-Domain: Leadership and Decision Making lm plementa ition Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 9.
+, Domain: Leadership and Decision Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Fully 9.
 School administrators communicate expectations for all school personnel to use person first language in all written and verbal communications.
 Administrators provide all school personnel with ongoing information and resources on person first language.
 Administrators provide guidelines on the use of person first language in all written, electronic and verbal communication.
 Administrators provide strategies to eliminate the use of disability-related labels in all written, electronic and verbal communication (e.g., referring to students by name rather than any label).
-Y SF meet & greet sted Measures: School documents (e.g. in e) and job interview questions reflect the us nprovement plan, newsletters), family resources, guideline e of person first language. s, written and electi onic comr municatior n (e.g., staff roster, staff handbook, school Appendices: Glossary of Terms and Resources/Publications g and talking about people with disabilities, we not only ex Comm ents:
+Y Family resources Suggested Measures: School documents (e.g. improvement plan, newsletters), family resources, guidelines, written and electronic communication (e.g., staff roster, staff handbook, school website) and job interview questions reflect the use of person first language.
+Note: Aligns with District BPIE Indicator #24.
+See Appendices: Glossary of Terms and Resources/Publications sections for information on supporting and using person first language.
+Language is a powerful tool: When we adopt new ways of thinking and talking about people with disabilities, we not only exert a positive influence on their lives, but on our society as a whole.

-Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A rully k c School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
+Domain: Leadership and De cision N 1aking Im plement ation Sta tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В A rully 10.
+School administrators use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and inclusive practices, as applicable to the position.
 School interview team members assess applicant responses to ensure a willingness to implement inclusive educational practices, such as collaborative planning and teaching, differentiating instruction, etc. School interview team members include job interview questions for instructional staff that assess knowledge and beliefs of inclusive educational practices, such as: "Please describe your role in a co-taught classroom."
 "How would you differentiate instruction for students in a mixed-ability classroom, including those on a modified curriculum?"
 "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school?"
 School interview team members include job interview questions for non-instructional staff (e.g., paraprofessionals, front office, custodial) that assess knowledge and beliefs of inclusive educational practices, such as: "Tell me how you would respond if a parent of a student with a significant disability inquires about enrolling their child at this school."
-"Give me an example of a time when you facilitated relationship-building between students with and without disabilities."
-Interview Rubric Suggest to divers ted Measures: Interview questions used ity and effective inclusive practice, as app for various positions at the school, including front office stallicable to the position. aff, cafete ria staff, te eachers, p araprofes sionals, coaches, etc., include questions related Note: Al igns with District BPIE Indicator #11.
-Comme nts:
+"Give me an example of a time when you facilitated relationship-building between students with and without disabilities." > Interview Question Template ested Measures: Interview questions used resity and effective inclusive practice, as app for various positions at the school, including front office st licable to the position. aff, cafete ria staff, t ceachers, ¡ paraprofes sionals, coaches, etc., include questions related Note: Aligns with District BPIE Indicator #11.
+Comn nents: